 Test results

 We conducted three types of tests to measure PrivadoVPN's performance.
-We measured its impact on our speeds with multiple server locations, checked its ability to unblock Netflix geo-restrictions, and ability to stop data leaks.
+We measured its impact on our speeds with multiple server locations, checked its ability to unblock Netflix geo-restrictions, and its ability to prevent data leaks.

 PrivadoVPN showed great performance across all three tests.
 It had minor impact on speeds, unblocked all the Netflix libraries, and prevented all data leaks.